StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 ## IDA PRO

 I have decided to separate IDA and include it in another section.
-So click here if you are going to use IDA.
+So [click here if you are going to use IDA](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Aspect%20Ratio%20Mod%20Guide/Steps/GDB%20to%20IDA.md)

 ## Ghidra